Industry and Parliament Trust: Fellowships

 All Fellows receive a cartoon upon completion of their Fellowship.

 Governance

 The IPT Board of Trustees includes six MPs and four members of the House of Lords.
 It also includes representatives from business, legal and parliamentary clerks.
 The current chair of the trustees is Liz Twist and the Presidents are the Speaker of the House of Commons, The Rt Hon Sir Lindsay Hoyle MP and the Speaker of the House of Lords, The Lord McFall of Alcluith.

 The Chief Executive is Nick Maher who began at the IPT in July 2011 having previously served in the Ministry of Defence on a team constructing a 'New Employment Model' for the Armed Forces.
-His predecessor was Sally Muggeridge, who served as Chief Executive for seven years.
+His predecessor was Sally Muggeridge, who was Chief Executive for seven years.

 The IPT employs ten members of staff, all based in Whitehall, London.
-Nick's dog, Lucy, also serves an important unpaid role as Chief Morale Booster.

 History

 The IPT was founded in 1977 by the CEOs of 10 major British companies who sought to create dialogue between business and Parliament.
 It became a registered charity in 1983.
 The IPT has organised more than 600 Fellowship programmes since it was founded.

 When the IPT was set up, just 15% of MPs had any direct business experience.
 Today that figure much higher, though needless to say there is still a substantial proportion of MPs without a comprehensive understanding of business.

 In October 2009 the IPT commissioned a research project into the business experience of the Prospective Parliamentary Candidates (PPCs) who stood in the 2010 General Election.
 The research found that of the PPCs in winnable seats, less than half (48%) had any form of business management or financial services experience.